 UCLA Mindful Awareness Research Center Classes

 Noah Teaches UCLA's flagship six-week introduction to mindfulness class series live online.
-These classes are open to the public and great for total beginners with no mindfulness experience.
+Noah offers classes that are open to the general public as well as classes for specific organizations, audiences and businesses.
+These classes are great for total beginners with no mindfulness experience.
 Jumpstart your mindfulness practice with UCLA's Mindful Awareness Practices 1 (MAPs 1).

 Mindful Awareness Practices classes are the signature evidenced-based educational programs of the UCLA Mindful Awareness Research Center.
 These classes are designed for the public and no experience with mindfulness is necessary to enroll.

 Mindful Awareness Practices (MAPs 1) lays the foundation for students to understand the fundamental concepts of mindfulness, develop a personal meditation practice, and apply mindfulness in daily life.
 MAPs 1 is an excellent introduction for those new to mindfulness and is helpful for experienced practitioners that are interested in a structured refresher.
 The course is taught in a supportive online community with a maximum of 30 students.
 Each class is a combination of lecture, guided practice, and group dialogue.
 MAPs 1 is helpful for people of all backgrounds and religions and is suitable for ages 16 and over.